by Dr Gonzo

 Sci-fi short story about UFO's and why they would bother to come here.
 No happy endings.

 But the little blue planet these alien beings see as a resting place as much as a place to refuel has changed.
-So quickly have the humans gained in numbers, along with their use of fossil fuels, without any thought to the future, is becoming something of a problem.
+So quickly have the humans gained in numbers, along with their use of fossil fuels without any thought towards the future is becoming a problem.

-And the bleeding hearts...crying about the loss of diversity to the scientific community, as studies of this species, as violent and destructive as they are, could benefit all in the future.
+And the bleeding hearts...crying of the loss of diversity to the scientific community, to study this species, as violent and destructive as they are, may benefit all in the future.

-Then, a decision is made, and as the Craft sets off for the little blue planet, there is a degree of sadness among the people who have decided the fate of so many.
+Then, a decision is made, and as the Craft sets off on its mission, there is a degree of sadness among those who have decided the fate of so many.
 Knowing what must be done, does not make it any easier to accept what will be done.

-And as the craft arrives and releases its payload on the unsuspecting billions, plans are already underway for resorts, spas and of course zoos...so some of the already captured native humans can be put on display.
+And as the craft arrives to release its payload on the unsuspecting billions, plans are already underway for resorts, spas and of course zoos...so examples of already captured native humans can be placed on display.
 Exhibits that will surely be the main attractions for the new owners of this beautiful little blue planet.